 Description

-Scarlet gilia is commonly referred to by the common names scarlet trumpet and skyrocket.
+Scarlet gilia is commonly referred to by the additional common names, scarlet trumpet and skyrocket.
 If you spend any time in the Klamath-Siskiyou high country you are sure to get acquainted with scarlet gilia, as the striking, orange-red tubular flowers are eye-catching.
 Blooming early to mid summer, scarlet gilia is pollinated by long-tonged moths and hummingbirds that can reach the nectar at the end of the tubular flowers.
 Some bumble bees also forage on scarlet gilia.
 The fern-like basal leaves are persistent through the winter and give rise to a 1′-2′ flower stalk adorned with red trumpet flowers.
 Scarlet gilia is a taprooted biennial to short-lived perennial.
 It is monocarpic, meaning it will die after flowering once.
+It can easily reseed if it has the right conditions.
 It is typically found in sunny openings in montane chaparral and alpine forest, in dry, high-elevation meadows, and on gravelly or sandy soil.

 Scarlet gilia (Ipomopsis aggregata) seed packets contain approximately 75 seeds.